Overview

 If you haven’t created any LDAP Option Sets, please refer to the LDAP Option Set documentation for instructions on creating and configuring them.

-In the LDAP Option Sets, navigate to the Mobile Badging section to configure the following settings:
+In the LDAP Option Sets, navigate to the Mobile Badging Settings section to configure the following settings:

-• On OpenLDAP, the pwdAccountLockedTime attribute is used (password lockout must be enabled in the password policy object).
+pwdAccountLockedTimeattribute is used (password lockout must be enabled in the password policy object). - On DS389, the

 Enabling that feature requires ensuring no other applications manipulate these attributes to avoid conflicts or inconsistent data.